 What I love about the Kuflink IF-ISA is the flexibility of investment rate which increases commensurate to 3 levels of investment periods and the spread of opportunities which give increased security, rather than putting ‘all your eggs in one basket’.

 After hearing Kuflink’s radio advert, I did my own research and found Kuflink had grown organically and is a well-established company in the peer to peer lending environment.
 My confidence to invest was amplified by telephone conversations with the investor relations team, initially Ranj and subsequently later, Lisa.
 Both have been of great assistance to me as someone who hadn’t got a clue about peer to peer lending investments.
 They hand held me through the process in a friendly, professional and transparent manner.
 So much so that my wife has now converted to becoming a Kuflink customer!

 Since the government introduced the tax free ISA investment programme I have invested annually.
-In the first instance cash ISA’s only until the returns became uninviting and then subsequently transferred cash to Stocks and Shares ISA’s, which are income based and which give me a return of 4%-5% pa.
+In the first instance cash ISA’s only until the returns became uninviting and then subsequently transferred cash to Stocks and Shares ISA’s, which are income based and which give me a return of 4%-5% gross per annum*.
 The Kuflink IF-ISA currently represents 33% of my total ISA portfolio.